yklcs/yklcs.com/src/content/blog/vector-jacobian-products.md

 \operatorname{vjp}(f,\mathbf{x})(\mathbf{v}) = (\operatorname{vjp} (f_1, \mathbf{x}) \circ \cdots \circ \operatorname{vjp}(f_i,\mathbf{x}_{i-1})) (\mathbf{v})
 $$

-The value of this representation lies in the fact that it enables reverse mode automatic differentiation.
+The value of this representation of VJPs lies in the fact that it enables reverse mode automatic differentiation.

+### Automatic differentiation

-_Automatic differentiation_ follows from the fact that we can obtain the VJP of a composite function algorithmically by evaluating the VJPs of its constituent functions.
+_Automatic differentiation_ (autodiff) follows from the fact that we can obtain the VJP of a composite function algorithmically by evaluating the VJPs of its constituent functions.
 Since even the most complicated of functions are made up of a composition of elementary functions, and the VJP of elementary functions is trivial, we can build up VJPs for "complicated" (i.e. lots of variables, deep composition, etc.) functions step-by-step.
 We require numeric values for $\mathbf{v}$ and $\mathbf{x}$ which sets this method apart from symbol differentiation.

-_Reverse mode_ refers to the fact that two passes -- forward and backward -- are required to calculate VJPs.
+_Reverse mode autodiff_ refers to the fact that two passes -- forward and backward -- are required to calculate VJPs.
 Calculating the VJP of $f_k$ requires us to have calculated the VJP of $f_{k+1}$ as well as $\mathbf{x}_{k-1}$.
 The forward pass as we evaluate $f$ from $f_1$ to $f_i$ gives us the intermediate value $\mathbf{x}_{k-1}$.
 The backwards pass as we build up the VJPs from $f_i$ to $f_1$ calculates the VJP of $f_{k+1}$.